bowenl2016/FSGANPerformanceTesting/README.md

 ## Installation
 Please refer to the link above for detailed installation guide.
 Please note that the author requires to fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScyyNWoFvyaxxfyaPLnCIAxXgdxLEMwR9Sayjh3JpWseuYlOA/viewform?usp=sf_link) to gain access to the weight files used in this project.

+After obtaining access to the paper models, please run "python download_fsgan_models.py -m v1" and make sure the weight files are under the correct path.

+## FSGAN Inference
+Please follow the link at: https://github.com/YuvalNirkin/fsgan/wiki/Paper-Models-Inference